 Sure, he was born in Bethlehem, so it was probably chilly that night, but it almost certainly wasn't snowing.
 The daytime temperature was likely in the 70s.
 But that's neither here nor there.
 The point is that Advent is a time when waiting isn't the hardest part, though I'm certain that it was hard for the world as it waited for a Savior.

 Much like today, people in the Middle East were killing each other constantly.
-Different empires came in and took over the region of Israel, enslaved or exiled its people, suppressed their religion, though some empires allowed them to do want they wanted, so long as they paid their taxes.
+Different empires came in and took over the region of Israel, enslaved or exiled its people, suppressed their parts or all of their religion.

 Over two thousand years ago, the people of Israel were waiting for a Savior.
 A Messiah.
 Someone to rescue them from Roman oppression and occupation.
 They had a temple, they had synagogues, but they didn't have self-governance.

 So they waited for some to save them.
 What they thought that person looked like, I don't know.
-Maybe someone coming in with chariots of fire, swinging God's blazing sword, with an army of angels en tow, ready to kick out the savage Romans (they were pretty icky).
+Maybe someone coming in with chariots of fire, swinging God's blazing sword, with an army of angels en tow, ready to kick out the repressive Romans rulers.

 But that's not what happened.
 Instead, the Savior was born in a barn.
-The first person to visit him were the poor field hands who no one would believe when they came to town saying they'd seen the angels and the Savior of the World, laying in a feed trough, born to a young, poor couple.
-People would say they were drunk, and couldn't have possibly seen what they said they saw.
+The first person to visit him were the poor field hands whom no one would believe when they came to town saying they'd seen the angels and the Savior of the World, laying in a feed trough, born to a young, poor couple.
+People would say they were crazy, or at least drunk, and couldn't have possibly seen what they claimed.